FStarLang/PoP-in-FStar/book/pulse/pulse_user_defined_predicates.rst

 User-defined Predicates
 =======================

-In addition to the vprop predicates and connectives that the Pulse libraries provide, users very commonly define their own ``vprops``.
+In addition to the slprop predicates and connectives that the Pulse libraries provide, users very commonly define their own ``slprops``.
 We show a few simple examples here---subsequent examples will make heavy use of user-defined predicates.
 For example, see this section for :ref:`recursively defined predicates <Pulse_recursive_predicates>`.